jarodise/koreader-importer/cline_docs/codebaseSummary.md

 1. The user specifies the Koreader annotation directory and the output directory through the UI (Renderer Process).
 2. The user initiates the import process through the UI (Renderer Process).
 3. The UI sends a message to the Main Process to start the import, including the annotation directory and the output directory.
-4. The **Annotation Fetcher** (Main Process) fetches all annotation files from the specified directory.
+4. The **Annotation Fetcher** (Main Process) recursively searches for `.sdr` directories within the specified directory and then looks for `metadata.epub.lua` or `metadata.pdf.lua` files within those directories.
 5. For each file, the **Annotation Parser** (Main Process) parses the file and extracts the annotation data.
 6. The parsed data is passed to the **Data Converter** (Main Process).
 7. The **Data Converter** transforms the data into the chosen output format.